cloudposse/terraform-opsgenie-incident-management/README.md

 -->

 Terraform module to provision Opsgenie resources using the Opsgenie provider.
 The provider needs to be configured with the proper credentials before it can be used.
-It consist of root module which is only here as an example.
-Mainly this repository should be used as a set of terraform submodules which can be combined in more complex modules.
+It consist of root module which is only here as an example but can be used as a combination of all submodules.
+Submodules can also be combined to abstract away complexity of setting up for example a team escalation.

 ---